 Poka-Yoke examples in design and quality

-1) The example of missing attachment file while composing an email using Gmail.
+#1) An example of missing attachment files while composing an email using Gmail.

-2) Some websites show password strength indicator to show password strength.
-It also guides users to use the strong password with combinations of characters and numbers.
+#2) Some websites show the password strength indicator to show password strength.
+It also guides users to use a strong password with combinations of characters and numbers.

-3) Google search engine feature to auto-suggest spelling corrections for user search query.
-This helps uses to avoid making inadvertent mistakes.
+#3) Google search engine feature to auto-suggest spelling corrections for the user search query.
+This helps users to avoid making inadvertent mistakes.